Ground Systems

 A good lightning ground is generally a good equipment fault safety ground, but it might not be a good RF ground!
 RF grounding sometimes requires shielding of the earth from radio frequency fields, or moving the RF energy out of the lossy soil.
 Lightning generally requires we connect to the earth, and freely move energy into or out of lossy soil.
 Certain RF ground applications require minimizing RF current flowing into lossy soil.

-By the way, despite having two 300 ft tall towers, four 130 ft verticals in a four square, a 220 ft tower, a 200 foot rotating tower, and miles of receiving feedlines covering distances up to 3/4 mile...
-I don't use any coaxial lightning surge protectors.
-I have bulkhead entrance panels and use common point grounds and a few MOV's on power lines, but none of my feedlines have surge suppression devices.
+Despite having two 300-ft tall towers, four 130-ft wire verticals in a four square, a 200-ft tower, a 200-foot rotating tower, and miles of receiving feed lines covering distances up to 3/4 mile...
+I don't use coaxial lightning surge protectors.
+I have bulkhead entrance panels and use common point grounds and a few MOV's on power lines, but none of my feed lines have surge suppression devices.
 All of my feed and control cables stay connected during lightning storms, last count that was about 50 cables.
 My equipment stays connected to power mains through a main disconnect switch.

 I fabricate my own copper grounding plate for use at cable entrances: